The Great Salt Lake, the Mormons, and the perfect snow are a few things we instantly associate with Utah, but what is Utah famous for besides these?

-The Bonneville salt flats is a place so flat you can see the curvature of the planet, and so sterile that it has no life forms.
+The Bonneville salt flats are a place so flat you can see the curvature of the planet and so sterile that it has no life forms.
 As the name suggests, this densely pressed salt pan is a remnant of Lake Bonneville in northwestern Utah.

 With 12 miles long and 8 km wide, they are the largest of the many salt flats situated west of the Great Salt Lake.
 It’s calculated to have about 150 million tons of salt, 90% of which is common table salt.
 The salt crust varies from 5 ft in the central part to about an inch in the edges.

 Besides its impressive size, the Bonneville salt flats are famous for their speedway.
 The salt flats are perfectly flat and make a perfect place for speed races.
 In fact, many of the land speed world records were beaten here, including the 630mph record established in 1970 that stood until 1983.
 Every year several races take place in Bonneville between Summer and Fall, with the most famous being Speed Week in August.

 The Bonneville salt flats are also a very popular movie setting and have been featured several times in movies and TV series (Star Wars, Independence Day, Knight Rider, Top Gear, Pirates of the Caribbean, etc).